 Battery & Range

 Most electric scooters use Lithium-Ion (Li-ion) batteries as the main source of energy to power the electric motors.
-They have voltages starting from 24 V (volts) all the way up to 120 V.

 The battery acts the same way as a fuel tank to a regular engine.